Tin: Organic chemistry

 Some tin reagents are useful in organic chemistry.
 In the largest application, stannous chloride is a common reducing agent for the conversion of nitro and oxime groups to amines.
 The Stille reaction couples organotin compounds with organic halides or pseudohalides.

 Li-ion batteries

 Tin forms several inter-metallic phases with lithium metal, making it a potentially attractive material for battery applications.
 Large volumetric expansion of tin upon alloying with lithium and instability of the tin-organic electrolyte interface at low electrochemical potentials are the greatest challenges to employment in commercial cells.
 Tin inter-metallic compound with cobalt and carbon was implemented by Sony in its Nexelion cells released in the late 2000s.
-The composition of the active material is approximately Sn_{0.3}Co_{0.4}C_{0.3}.
+The composition of the active material is approximately Sn0.3Co0.4C0.3.
 Research showed that only some crystalline facets of tetragonal (beta) Sn are responsible for undesirable electrochemical activity.

 Precautions

 Cases of poisoning from tin metal, its oxides, and its salts are almost unknown.
 On the other hand, certain organotin compounds are almost as toxic as cyanide.

 Exposure to tin in the workplace can occur by inhalation, skin contact, and eye contact.
 The US Occupational Safety and Health Administration (OSHA) set the permissible exposure limit for tin exposure in the workplace as 2 mg/m^{3} over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) determined a recommended exposure limit (REL) of 2 mg/m^{3} over an 8-hour workday.
 At levels of 100 mg/m^{3}, tin is immediately dangerous to life and health.